HTTPArchive/almanac.httparchive.org/src/content/en/2019/pwa.md

 translators: []
 discuss: 1766
 results: https://docs.google.com/spreadsheets/d/19BI3RQc_vR9bUPPZfVsF_4gpFWLNT6P0pLcAdL-A56c/
 tomayac_bio: Thomas Steiner is a Web Developer Advocate at Google Hamburg, focused on making the Web a better place through standardization, creating and sharing best practices, and doing research.
-He blogs at <a href="https://blog.tomayac.com/">blog.tomayac.com</a> and tweets as <a href="https://twitter.com/tomayac">@tomayac</a>.
+He blogs at <a hreflang="en" href="https://blog.tomayac.com/">blog.tomayac.com</a> and tweets as <a href="https://twitter.com/tomayac">@tomayac</a>.
 jeffposnick_bio: Jeff Posnick is a member of Google's Web Developer Relations team, based in New York.
-His focus is on <a href="https://developers.google.com/web/tools/workbox/">Workbox</a>, a set of service worker libraries for Progressive Web Apps.
-He blogs at <a href="https://jeffy.info">https://jeffy.info</a> and tweets as <a href="https://twitter.com/jeffposnick">@jeffposnick</a>.
+His focus is on <a hreflang="en" href="https://developers.google.com/web/tools/workbox/">Workbox</a>, a set of service worker libraries for Progressive Web Apps.
+He blogs at <a hreflang="en" href="https://jeffy.info">https://jeffy.info</a> and tweets as <a href="https://twitter.com/jeffposnick">@jeffposnick</a>.
 featured_quote: Progressive Web Apps (PWAs) are a new class of web applications, building on top of platform primitives like the Service Worker APIs.
 Service workers allow apps to support network-independent loading by acting as a network proxy, intercepting your web app's outgoing requests, and replying with programmatic or cached responses.
 featured_stat_1: 0.44%
 featured_stat_label_1: Sites that register a service worker